Last updated JULY 15, 2015 | Download | Versión en español

 U.S. Citizenship and Immigration Services will not alert your employer that you have received an EAD.
 So if you do not tell your employer that you have received an EAD, it is unlikely that the employer will know you have one.
 Once you receive your EAD, you do not have an obligation to show this document to your employer.

-If you do show your EAD to your employer and the name and birth date on the EAD are different from the name and birth date on the I 9 form your employer has on file for you, the employer is required to have you fill out a new I 9 form.
-Your employer is also required to have you complete a new I 9 form if your old I-9 form contains a Social Security number that is different from your new Social Security number.
-And your employer is required to have you complete a new I 9 form if, in the “attestation” portion of Section 1 of your old form, you check-marked an immigration or citizenship status or provided an “alien number” that doesn’t match the status or alien number that’s indicated on your EAD.
-(For example, if your old I 9 form has a checkmark next to “A citizen of the United States.”)
-(See USCIS’s Guidance for Employers, p.
-2.)
+If you do show your EAD to your employer and the name and birth date on the EAD are different from the name and birth date on the I '9 form your employer has on file for you, the employer is required to have you fill out a new I '9 form.
+Your employer is also required to have you complete a new I '9 form if your old I-9 form contains a Social Security number that is different from your new Social Security number.
+And your employer is required to have you complete a new I '9 form if, in the “attestation” portion of Section 1 of your old form, you check-marked an immigration or citizenship status or provided an “alien number” that doesn’t match the status or alien number that’s indicated on your EAD (for example, if your old I '9 form has a checkmark next to “A citizen of the United States”).

 For more information about issues related to presenting your new EAD to your employer, see “I told my employer that I now have an EAD or a new Social Security number.
 The employer fired me.
 What are my rights?”

 Typically, once you are hired and have completed the I-9 or E-Verify process, your employer should not ask to see your EAD or any other identity or employment eligibility verification document again until the time a document you provided expires.
 When an employer asks to see a document again, this is called reverification.
 Your employer may reverify your employment eligibility only under certain circumstances.
 Your employer may reverify your employment eligibility — and ask to see your document again — if the document is about to expire or already has expired.
+(For more information about the reverification process in the DACA context, see “The DACA renewal process.”)
 But if your employer singles you or a certain group of workers out for reverification without having some legitimate reason — such as the expiration of your document — the employer may be engaging in illegal reverification.

 If your employer asks to see some workers’ documents but not others’, the employer may be discriminating on the basis of their citizenship or immigration status or their national origin.
 Under immigration law, such discrimination is illegal.
 If employers reverify workers, they must treat the workers the same regardless of their citizenship or immigration status or of their national origin.
 If the employer treats workers differently, such as by reverifying some of them but not others, the employer’s action could be illegal.

-If this occurs in your workplace, you can contact the Office of Special Counsel for Immigration-Related Unfair Employment Practices (1-800-255-7688 or www.justice.gov/crt/about/osc/).
+If this occurs in your workplace, you can contact the Office of Special Counsel for Immigration-Related Unfair Employment Practices (1-800-255-76881-800-255-7688 FREE or www.justice.gov/crt/about/osc/).
 Also feel free to contact NILC for more information about these issues.

 The law with respect to what employers may or may not do when reverifying employees’ identity and work authorization is complex.
 For example, your employer might violate labor law — the National Labor Relations Act — if the employer reverifies everyone in the workforce during a labor dispute (a labor dispute is a disagreement between an employer and workers about work-related issues).
 Or your employer might violate another antidiscrimination law — Title VII — if the employer reverifies workers based on their race or ethnicity.
 If you want to learn more about workplace reverification, see NILC’s Reverification of Employment Eligibility: Frequently Asked Questions.